 To make the crust:

-- Preheat the oven to 350°F, with the rack in the centre of the oven.
-Keep the oven on while making the cake.
+- Plac the rack in the centre of the oven and preheat the oven to 350°F/180°C. Keep the oven on while making the cake.
 Have all the ingredients ready and at room temperature.

 - Grease a 9-inch springform pan and wrap the outside well, using 2 layers of heavy-duty aluminium foil.